Focal Segmental Glomerulosclerosis Patient Baseline Characteristics in the Sparsentan Phase 3 DUPLEX Study

 Aim

-The objective of the Phase 3 DUPLEX study is to evaluate the long-term efficacy and safety of sparsentan compared with the active comparator irbesartan in FSGS.1 This manuscript aims to describe the baseline characteristics of the enrolled patients.1
+The objective of the Phase 3 DUPLEX study was to evaluate the long-term efficacy and safety of sparsentan compared with the active comparator irbesartan in FSGS.1 This manuscript aims to describe the baseline characteristics of the enrolled patients.1

 Approach